 Clad in their colors of steel grey, gold, red, and black, the Golden Knights, under head coach Gerard Gallant, quickly found their way in the Western Conference’s Pacific Division.
 While no captain has been named as of yet, the team relies on a system of three alternate captains for home games and three other alternate captains for away games.

 Jumping out to early success, Vegas defied the odds by navigating through the NHL schedule with great success, earning a playoff berth in their first year of operation as winners of the Pacific Division.
 Matching up against the Kings, the Golden Knights breezed past LA with a clean sweep.
 In the second round, Vegas took care of the San Jose Sharks in six games to advance to the Western Conference Finals against the Winnipeg Jets.
 In a hard-fought third round, hockey’s newest team prevailed in five games to reach the Stanley Cup Finals.

 The 2018 Stanley Cup Finals saw the Vegas Golden Knights competing against the Eastern Conference’s Washington Capitals.
 In a phenomenal five game series packed with action and spectacular play, Vegas came up three wins short of a championship.
 Washington, ultimately, prevailed on the ice at T-Mobile Arena.
-The offseason saw David Perron and James Neal move on to St. Louis and Calgary respectively.
-The team used this opportunity to add another star by signing Paul Stastny from Colorado to a three year deal worth $19.5 million.
+The team used this offseason to add another star by signing Paul Stastny from Colorado.
+He had a great first year with the team.
 Vegas rewarded their goaltender for his stellar play with a new three year deal worth $21 million, ensuring the Marc-Andre Fleury will backstop for the Golden Knights for the foreseeable future.

-Proud of all they have accomplished in their first season, Vegas has hockey fever and the only cure is to bring the Cup to the desert.
-This team will be out to prove that last year was not a fluke and that they are a sustainable elite opponent in this league.
+Vegas has hockey fever and the only cure is to bring the Cup to the desert.
+This team has proven that their first year was not a fluke and that they are a sustainable elite opponent in this league.
 Additional information about this new franchise can be found by clicking here.